-- Find crisp sets and fuzzy sets and discuss the types of fuzzy sets. - Classify the operations on fuzzy sets. - •Understand about the Extension principle, Fuzzy number and fuzzy arithmetic. - Illustrate fuzzy relation and it's compositions , fuzzy equivalence relations. - Explain fuzzy measures and classify possibility and necessity measures.
+- On completion of this course, the student will be able to: - Find crisp sets and fuzzy sets and discuss the types of fuzzy sets. - Classify the operations on fuzzy sets. - •Understand about the Extension principle, Fuzzy number and fuzzy arithmetic. - Illustrate fuzzy relation and it's compositions, fuzzy equivalence relations. - Explain fuzzy measures and classify possibility and necessity measures.